-Wovenware’s data science team recently began working with a major healthcare provider to help it better predict customer churn and more proactively prevent it.
+Wovenware’s data science team recently began working with a major healthcare provider so we needed to take a closer look at machine learning in healthcare.
+We wanted to help our customer better predict customer churn and more proactively prevent it.
 Customer churn is an issue that impacts service providers everywhere, It represents the percentage of customers that stop using a service for one reason or another.
 Companies are committed to keeping customer churn as low as possible because the cost of acquiring new customers is actually higher than the cost to retain existing customers.
 They realize that any improvement in customer churn has a big impact on revenue.

 Challenges to Addressing Customer Churn

 Our healthcare client has a few peculiarities that make it a challenge to keep customer churn in check.
 Its customers can choose to change their service provider at any time, but it is notified at the end of the month when it’s too late for any remedial action.
 This limits its ability to identify the customer’s reason for leaving.
 In addition to that, the nature of the business also limits the value of the data related to customer behavior.
 Consider this, if a customer is using his health insurance does it means that he’s happy with the service or that he is just sick?
 On the other hand , what about a customer that hardly ever uses his health insurance, does it means that he is unhappy with the service or that he is just healthy?

 Our strategy to leverage machine learning in healthcare to address our client’s customer churn, given the limitations mentioned above, was to build a predictive deep learning model to help it know which customers were at a higher risk of canceling their subscription in the upcoming month.
 Data that helped build the model included existing customer demographic data and health insurance claims, such as dollar amounts and type of claims.
 The resulting live predictions would give the provider enough time to contact the high-risk clients and address any need they have before they cancel their membership.